 One of the most complex challenges facing the aerospace sector is the future electrification of flight.
 Developing innovative propulsion systems for fixed-wing aircraft and helicopters is essential to meet the decarbonisation requirements of the new European Green Deal.
-This technology is also fundamental for the next-generation manned and unmanned platforms that will provide new air mobility services.
-In particular, this research area will:
+This technology is also fundamental for the next-generation manned and unmanned platforms that provide new air mobility services.
+In particular, this research area:

 - Perform an exploratory phase dedicated to analysing and assessing the most viable hybrid architectures and platforms through large European consortia or major international collaborations with industrial partners

 - Perform concept studies of future hybrid regional civil aircraft (in the 50-seat class)

 - Perform a study of different power sources such as batteries and fuel cells in collaboration with leading power storage companies and energy management schemes.